 - The types of fires, types of extinguishing agents, identification of fire extinguishers, use of extinguishers, use of hose reels, and the appropriate extinguisher for each type of fire.
 Provide practical training in the use of fire extinguishers.
 Information on Portable Fire Extinguishers

-- Discovering a fire – Personnel should be made aware of the method of raising the alarm in a premises, this should include the position of manual fire alarm call points and their method of operation.
+- Discovering a fire – Personnel should be made aware of the method of raising the fire alarm in a premises.
+This should include the position of manual fire alarm call points and their method of operation.

 - Hearing the fire alarm – Personnel should be made aware of the evacuation procedures in their premises.
-They should be shown escape routes and final exits, they should also be made aware of fire doors and their purpose in protecting escape routes.
+They should be shown escape routes and final exits and they should also be made aware of fire doors and their purpose in protecting escape routes.

-- Assembly points – Personnel should be shown their ‘Fire Assembly Point’ and made aware of the need to ensure everybody have been accounted for.
+- Assembly points – Personnel should be shown their ‘Fire Assembly Point’ and made aware of the need to ensure everybody has been accounted for.

 - Calling the Fire and Rescue Service – Personnel should be made aware of the method of calling the fire service and the location of telephones.

-Fire Safety videos or DVD’s are a very useful tool when conducting fire safety training.
-They should not be used as the sole method of instruction but can reinforce a well planned lecture.
-The main problem is the information tends to be very general and will not cover the specific fire procedures for your premises.
-You can select those that closest to your particular business and are constructed using modules concentrating on a particular aspect of fire safety.
-This will enable you to deliver the lectures or practical training over a number of lectures as a training session should not exceed 45 minutes.
+Fire Safety videos or DVDs are a very useful tool when conducting fire safety training.
+They should not be used as the sole method of instruction but can reinforce a well-planned lecture.
+The main problem is that the information tends to be very general and will not cover the specific fire procedures for your premises.
+You can select those that closest represent your particular business and are constructed using modules concentrating on a particular aspect of fire safety.
+This will enable you to deliver the lectures or practical training over a number of training sessions.
+These should typically not exceed 45 minutes.